 BETAINE ANHYDROUS Overview Information

-Betaine anhydrous is a chemical that occurs naturally in the body, and can also be found in foods such as beets, spinach, cereals, seafood, and wine.
+Betaine anhydrous is a chemical that occurs naturally in the body.
+It can also be found in foods such as beets, spinach, cereals, seafood, and wine.

 Betaine anhydrous is approved by the U.S. Food and Drug Administration (FDA) for treatment of high urine levels of a chemical called homocysteine (homocystinuria) in people with certain inherited disorders.
 High homocysteine levels are associated with heart disease, weak bones (osteoporosis), skeletal problems, and eye lens problems.